FAQs

 504 loans may be used for:

-- Transaction costs such as appraisal, title and escrow, and 504 fees, etc. can be included in the financing, provided they are supported by the appraised value of the project.
+• Transaction costs such as 504 fees, appraisal, title & escrow, etc. can be included in the financing, provided they are supported by the project appraisal.

-The qualifying business must become the primary occupant of the property financed.
-Companies buying existing buildings must occupy at least 51% of the net rentable space, and companies constructing new buildings must occupy at least 60%.
-Proceeds cannot be used for working capital or costs unrelated to the project.
+Companies buying existing buildings must occupy at least 51% of the net rentable space, and companies constructing new buildings must initially occupy at least 60% of the space, with the intent to occupy some of the additional space within three years.

 How are 504 projects structured?